amdoyle/tax-app/tax-calculator/README.md

 * Use [Canadian federal income tax rates](https://www.canada.ca/en/revenue-agency/services/tax/individuals/frequently-asked-questions-individuals/canadian-income-tax-rates-individuals-current-previous-years.html#federal) for 2019.
 * The web application should include two screens:
-  * The first screen should display a form, which includes an input field and a button.
+  * The first screen should display a form, which includes an input field and a submit button.
     * The input field should accept the user's gross salary.
-    * Clicking the button should navigate to the second screen.
+    * Submitting the form should navigate to the second screen.
   * The second screen should display a breakdown of tax rates and amounts for each applicable tax bracket, as well as the total tax amount and effective tax rate.
+    * It should be possible to navigate back to the first screen.

 ## Instructions